chrisandoryan/Wazoy/README.md

 Both alert types share the same Request ID (from the `data.request_id` field), enabling correlation and filtering in the Wazuh Dashboard.

-### How to inspect body data of a request?
+### FAQ: How to inspect body data of a request?
 Identify `data.request_id` of a request recorded in **Envoy HTTP Access Log** (10555) alert.
 Then, filter every **Envoy HTTP Request Log with Body Data** (10556) alerts that have the same `data.request_id`

-### How to detect if certain payload is contained in the traffic?
+### FAQ: How to detect if certain payload is contained in the traffic?
 To check if a specific payload is present in the HTTP request body, use `data.http_buffered_trace.request.body.as_string` in **Envoy HTTP Request Log with Body Data** (105556) alerts.

 To check if a specific payload is present in the HTTP response body, use `data.http_buffered_trace.response.body.as_string` in **Envoy HTTP Request Log with Body Data** (105556) alerts.

 You can then create custom Wazuh rules based on these conditions.

-### How to filter request logs based on IP address?
+### FAQ: How to filter request logs based on IP address?
 The IP address is available only in the **Envoy HTTP Access Log** (105555) alert, specifically in the `data.client_ip` field.